-- a) Within 14 days after the filing of the petition, the petitioner must publish notice of the filing of the petition by advertisement in a newspaper of general circulation in the county where the facility is located. - The notice must contain the name and address of the petitioner and it must state that the petitioner has filed with the Board a petition for an alternative thermal effluent limitation.
+- a) Within 14 days after the filing of the petition, the petitioner must publish notice of the filing of the petition by advertisement in a newspaper of general circulation in the county where the facility is located. - that the petitioner has filed with the Board a petition for an alternative thermal effluent limitation.
 The notice must also provide the date on which the petition was filed, the Board docket number, the regulatory standard (with appropriate Administrative Code citation) from which the alternative thermal effluent limitation is sought, the proposed alternative thermal effluent limitation, a general description of the petitioner's activity that is the subject of the alternative thermal effluent limitation proceeding, and the location of the facility.
-The concluding portion of the notice must read as follows:

-"Any person may cause a public hearing to be held in the above-described proceeding by filing a hearing request with the Illinois Pollution Control Board within 21 days after the date of the publication of this notice.
-The hearing request should clearly indicate the docket number for the proceeding, as found in this notice, and must be filed with mailed to the Clerk of the Board, Illinois Pollution Control Board, 100 W. Randolph Street, Suite 11-500, Chicago, Illinois 60601."
+The concluding portion of the notice must read as follows: - "Any person may cause a public hearing to be held in the above-described proceeding by filing a hearing request with the Illinois Pollution Control Board within 21 days after the date of the publication of this notice.
+The hearing request should clearly indicate the docket number for the proceeding, as found in this notice, and must be filed with mailed to the Clerk of the Bo oard, Illinois Pollution Control Board, 100 W. Randolph Street, Suite 11-500, Chie cago, Illinois 60601."